miakepia/portfolio/pages/taxonomy.md

 <h3>We organised content for our users</h3>

   Users have different needs depending on what they are doing.
-By defining the ‘jobs’ and 'tasks' our users do, we were able to figure out what type of content they need to see, and when.
+By defining the ‘jobs’ and 'tasks' our users do, we were able to figure out what type of content they needed, and when.

   Each user job corresponds to a different type of content.

-  We ran a series of card sorting sessions and tree tests with publishers and end users to map content types to jobs.
+We ran a series of card sorting sessions and tree tests with publishers and end-users to map content types to jobs.
 This gave us insight into which pages needed to link together.
 </div>
 </div>